 The Legend About The River

 There is a story about the history of this river and the reason behind naming this river as Pai.
-It is said that the king Tilokaraj, ruler of Lanna, ordered one of his cousins to attack Ban Don.
+It is said that king Tilokaraj, ruler of Lanna, ordered one of his cousins to attack Ban Don.
 Prince Ci Chaiya gathered his soldiers and elephants for the attack, meanwhile, one of his elephants escaped to swim in the river.
-It is believed that “Pai” refers to the word “Plai” meaning as the “male elephant”.
+It is believed that “Pai” refers to the word “Plai” meaning the “male elephant”.

 Pai River Activities

 The Pai River is a very good spot for whitewater rafting and bamboo rafting with its various areas offering a wide range of difficulties along its path.
 You can select from class 1 to class 4 river difficulty in these areas, depending on your preferred lever and experience.
 The average depth of the river goes about 7 meters, which is perfect for rafting, but only when you keep safety as a number one priority.